Cannibal Corpse – Hammer Smashed in Tucson AZ

 • Where Shadows Forever Reign

-It was finally time for the titans of death metal FUCKING CANNIBAL CORPSE!
-The one band any metal head can see over and over again and never grow tired of.
-Their career is longer than the list of dead bodies of John Wayne Gacy.
-Their live show is straight to the point, no gimmicks, or walking out to a pre recorded sample.
+It was finally time for the titans of death metal CANNIBAL CORPSE!
+They are probably the one band any metal head can see over and over again and never grow tired of.
+Their live show is straight to the point, no gimmicks, or walking out to a pre-recorded sample.
 They just stepped on that stage and straight up destroyed it.
-Opening with ‘Scourge of Iron’ the opening riff is pure chugging hatred!
-Up next was ‘The time to kill is now’ which brought the venue into a giant circle pit.
-Before I had to exit the venue on the third song they blasted their way into one of my favorite songs off their 2021 realize ‘Violence Unimagined ’ ‘Inhumane Harvest’.
-Hearing everyone scream ‘Sliced right open, Right down the chest ‘ had chills running down my back!
-There was also a Ace Ventura Pet detective look a like in the audience and I’m truly hoping they brought him on stage!
+Opening with “Scourge of Iron“, the opening riff is pure chugging metal!
+Up next was “The Time to Kill is Now” which brought the venue into a giant circle pit.
+Before I had to exit the venue on the third song they blasted their way into one of my favorite tracks off their 2021 release Violence Unimagined, “Inhumane Harvest“.
+Hearing everyone scream “Sliced right open, right down the chest” had chills running down my back!
 All in all it was an incredible night filled with some of the best metal acts that have been destroying our ear drums for years now!

 • Scourge of Iron